adifyr/obsidian-chat-view/README.md

 To add that last bit of organization & pizazz, the plugin also includes the ability to customize the formatting of the chat bubble's header - namely the size & color.
 Here's how you can do it.

 - ### Header Size
     Chat View allows you to choose from 5 different sizes for your Chat Bubble's header: `[h2, h3, h4, h5, h6]`.
-This can be done by simply adding the following config line to your code block: `{header=<hx>}`.
+This can be done by simply adding the following config line to your code block: `{header=<hX>}`.

 - ### Header Color
     You can also change the color of headers speaker-wise.
 You may choose from upto 10 colors: `[red, green, blue, yellow, orange, purple, grey, brown, indigo, teal]`.
 This can be done by adding a color configuration like this to your code block: `[Person Name=color, Person Name=color]`.